GPUOpen-Tools/ocat/docs/source/usage.rst

 Settings
 -----------------

 * :guilabel:`Overlay position` Determines the position of the overlay.
-Choose between top left, top right, bottom left and bottom right. **VR:** The overlay is positioned at the center of the viewspace or the worldspace.
-However, the overlay position still determines the arrangement of the overlay sub-components such as FPS/ms and capture information.
+Choose between top left, top right, bottom left and bottom right. **VR:** The overlay is positioned at the center of the viewspace or the worldspace, depending on the compositor.
+However, the overlay position still determines the arrangement of the overlay sub-components such as displaying the capture information above or below the FPS/ms data.
 * :guilabel:`Overlay hotkey` Hotkey to show and hide the in game overlay globally.
 Press this button to assign a different hotkey.
 This setting only works after successful injection.
 The toggle won't work, if no overlay is injected.
 The default hotkey is :kbd:`P`.
 * :guilabel:`Inject overlay on start` Activate this option, if OCAT should immediately start global overlay injection on start up.
 * :guilabel:`Record performance for all processes` If enabled pressing the recording hotkey will record all processes and create a file for each process.
 If this is disabled only the process of the active window is recorded when the hotkey is pressed (the process which is currently in focus).
 If no active window can be found the recording will default to all processes.